monothread/jekyllhome/_pages/about.md

 I hold a bachelor's degree in computer science from Örebro University, where I combined my studies with a part time job as a Network Operations Engineer at [Telenor](https://www.telenor.se/).

-### Oh look, an unordered selection of things I've been up to in the past:

-- Systems administration
-    - Debian
-    - Ubuntu
-    - SUSE
-    - Red Hat
-- Database administration
-    - Relational databases
-- Network administration
-    - Huawei
-    - Cisco
-- Infrastructure engineering
-and datacenter logistics
-    - HP
-    - Dell
-    - All your cabling are belong to me
-- Configuration management
-    - SaltStack
-    - Ansible
-- Data warehouse
-    - Apache Hadoop Ecosystem

 ### End of broadcast.
 Have a nice day! 👋